icholy/blog/content/post/semgrep-autofix-llm.md

 ### LLMs:

-While the built-in autofix feature is powerful, it’s limited to simple AST transforms.
+Although the built-in autofix feature is powerful, it's limited to simple AST transforms.
-I’m currently experimenting with the idea of fixing the semgrep matches using an LLM.
+I'm currently exploring the idea of fixing semgrep matches using a Large Language Model (LLM).
-To make this possible, I’ve implemented a tool called [semgrepx](https://github.com/icholy/semgrepx) which can be thought of as [xargs](https://man7.org/linux/man-pages/man1/xargs.1.html) for semgrep.
+To make this possible, I've created a tool called [semgrepx](https://github.com/icholy/semgrepx), which can be thought of as [xargs](https://man7.org/linux/man-pages/man1/xargs.1.html) for semgrep.
-I then use semgrepx to rewrite the matches using the wonderful [llm](https://github.com/simonw/llm) tool.
+I then use semgrepx to rewrite the matches using the fantastic [llm](https://llm.datasette.io/en/stable/) tool.
-It works like this:
+Here's how it works:

 ```bash
 semgrep -l go --pattern 'log.$A(...)' --json > matches.json